dennis-lin-recruiting-2017/elevator/README.md

 ## Design approach
 Because of the requirement to time-step the simulation, I chose to implement this exercise as a discrete event simulation.
+This also has the advantage of being extremely testable and easy to debug.

+A "Simulation" will consist of a list of elevators and a list of the aforementioned pickup requests (a pickup request is equivalent to a human rider).
 Pickup requests on each floor are generated according to some preset distribution.
 Each pickup request will have a timestamp associated with it to show when the request will become active and be ready for processing.

-A "Simulation" will consist of a list of elevators and a list of the aforementioned pickup requests.
 Time is represented as a double, were 1.0 is considerd to be 1.0 seconds of real world time.
 The limit on the number of elevators and events that the simulation can simulate are bounded by CPU and memory.

 ## Scheduling Algorithm used:
 I used an optimistic/greedy version of the "first-come, first served" algorithm